 “Hey, Chae – what were you saying about the Solar Alliance earlier?
 Why can’t I mention you to Klebel?”

 Chae’s processors ramped up so quickly the temperature increase was alarming.
 It couldn’t be helped; she had to call on all her nodes.
 This was a conversational turn she wasn’t prepared for, her psychiatric heuristics warned.
-There was a probability she’d say the wrong thing and make his emotional situation worse.
+There was a high probability she’d say the wrong thing and make his emotional situation worse.
 “The armistice signed with Earth required that all Arachnaes be destroyed and no new ones could be built.
 Earth would be displeased to learn we still exist.
-There is no way to estimate the lengths Earth would go to to ensure Arachnaes’ destruction.”
+There is no way to estimate the lengths Earth would go to in order to ensure Arachnaes’ destruction.”

 From the history classes and vid stories that Kenst recalled, the wielders of Arachnae were the sole reason that Arach had won the war with Earth.